wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-pubsub.rst

 num_threads
 ^^^^^^^^^^^^

 Number of threads used to pull in each iteration.
-The maximum number of messages will be divided between all the configured threads.
+The maximum number of messages is divided between all the configured threads.

 +--------------------+-------------+
 | **Default value**  | 1           |